Penn State's Accelerated Premedical-Medical Program (B.S./M.D.)

 Admission decisions are made by the Penn State Undergraduate Admissions Office and the Penn State–Jefferson Joint Admissions Committee.
 Decisions are made during a three-part review process.
 First, applicants must meet the criteria listed previously for inclusion in the initial application review.
 After the initial application review, a limited number of top candidates are selected to continue in the process.
 These finalists will be invited for an interview at Jefferson Medical College from January through March.
 Accepted applicants are given an opportunity to spend a day at Penn State in April with current students in the program.
 About twenty-five students enter the program each year.

-All students begin their studies at University Park campus.
-Students in the six-year option begin during summer session and those in the seven-year option begin fall semester.
+All students begin their studies at University Park campus during the fall semester.

 Applying to the Program

 Students interested in this program should apply by completing the Penn State admission application available on the Web (admissions.psu.edu).
 Applications will be available starting September 1.
 Applications for this special program must be received online with complete credentials by the Undergraduate Admissions Office no later than November 30 of the applicant’s senior year.
 Applications received after this date, or applications that are incomplete after this date, cannot be considered for this special program.
 Complete credentials to support the application are:

 - Official secondary school record showing grades received for all courses completed since the start of ninth grade;

 - Rank in class at the end of the junior year (exact rank is preferable);

 - A one-page résumé listing the applicant’s most meaningful accomplishments and extracurricular activities during the high school years;